 - Selling your home – If your home is too expensive and you’d like to move, you could always sell and downgrade to a smaller property or more affordable rental.

 - Sale-leaseback – Don’t want to move?
 That doesn’t mean you’re out of luck.
-EasyKnock’s solutions let you sell your home and lease it back for as long as you want, whether that’s a year or a lifetime.
+Sale-leaseback solutions let you sell your home and lease it back, all without the need of a real estate agent.

-Loan modification and refinancing can both help you lower your costs—but keep in mind you’ll still have mortgage debt to pay off.
+For mortgage loan borrowers, loan modification and mortgage refinancing can both help you lower your costs—but keep in mind you’ll still have mortgage debt to pay off.

-In contrast, EasyKnock empowers you to cut the cords to your debt and use your home equity while staying in your current home.
-Visit us today to learn more about our options for any homeowner concern.
+In contrast, sale-leaseback solutions empower you to cut the cords to your debt and use your home equity while staying in your current home.

 If your monthly mortgage payment is higher than you’d like it to be and are weighing a mortgage loan modification vs. refinance, it’s important to have the full picture of both options.
-Talk to a financial advisor about all your options, including possibly using EasyKnock’s sale-leaseback programs before you decide on your next step.
+Talk to a financial advisor about all your options before you decide on your next step.

 - Freddie Mac.
 Understanding the costs of refinancing. https://myhome.freddiemac.com/refinancing/costs-of-refinancing.html